View current

 Study Load

-(14) Programs are offered for a full-time and/or part-time study load, as outlined in the Programs and Courses website.
+(14) Programs are offered for a full-time and/or part-time study load, as outlined in the Program and Course Catalogues website.

 (15) For international students on a student visa, study load is subject to ESOS requirements and must be consistent with the expected duration specified on their CoE, which is normally a full-time study load.